MarcarianS/cs1440-marcarian-shelby-assn2/doc/Plan.md

 after the appropriate rows and columns have been ignored and cut from the file, the appropriate fields of data will be returned to the program to be printed out in the report.
-Will need to keep cols 1, 2 3, 9, 10, 11
+Will need to keep cols 1, 2 3, 9, 10, 11 Do accept:
+-overseaslocations- 996
+-multiCounty not statewide - 997
+-out of state - 998
+-unknown or unidentified - 999
 # 1. System Analysis

 **Input